microsoft/AIVisualProvision/README.md

 ### Azure Custom Vision - training the model

-The in-app logo recognition is accomplished using [Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/).
+The in-app logo recognition is accomplished by using [Azure Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/).
 In order to use the service in the app, you need to create a new Custom Vision project and train it with the images provided in the repo under the **documents/training_dataset** folder.
+If you've never used the Custom Vision service before, then you can follow this tutorial [here](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/getting-started-build-a-classifier) and there's a great [Channel9 video](https://channel9.msdn.com/Shows/AI-Show/Azure-Custom-Vision-How-to-Train-and-Identify-Unique-Designs-or-Image-Content) that shows you how to do it end-to-end.

-If you have our Azure magnet sheets then this is the best and fastest way to train your Custom Vision project. .
-But this is a one-off requirement and you wont need to do it again unless you want to add a new logo.
-If you don't have the magnets then you can use any other image that contains the actual Azure service logos to train your model.
+If you have the Azure magnet sheets then this is the best and fastest way to train your Custom Vision project.
+If you don't have the magnets handy, we've included 2 PDFs ([sheet1](https://github.com/Microsoft/AIVisualProvision/blob/master/Documents/AzureMagnets1.pdf), [sheet2](https://github.com/Microsoft/AIVisualProvision/blob/master/Documents/AzureMagnets2.pdf)) with all our magnet logos in the **documents** section of this repo.

+Note that the Custom Vision project creation and model training are a one-off requirement and you wont need to do this work again unless you want to add a new logo.
+New images can be added to improve the models accuracy and this is the only case where retraining will be required.

 > IMPORTANT!
 To further increase the prediction accuracy you may want to train the model using the same or as similar as possible conditions as your expected working environment.